 Premera Blue CrossAttn: ClaimsP.O.
 Box 9105 Seattle, WA 98111-9159

-Please note: Some groups may have a different contact phone number.
-Please confirm your contact number on the back of your ID card before calling.
+Note: Some groups may have a different contact phone number.
+You can confirm your contact number on the back of your member ID card before calling.
 For more detailed information about your benefits, see your contract or Contact Us.

 You can make complaints about: